superbrothers/kubernetes-docs/kubectl_create_secret_generic.md

       --append-hash                    Append a hash of the secret to its name.
       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
-      --field-manager string           Name of the manager used to track field ownership. (default "kubectl-create") --from-env-file string           Specify the path to a file to read lines of key=val pairs to create a secret (i.e. a Docker .env file).
+      --field-manager string           Name of the manager used to track field ownership. (default "kubectl-create") --from-env-file strings          Specify the path to a file to read lines of key=val pairs to create a secret (i.e. a Docker .env file).
       --from-file strings              Key files can be specified using their file path, in which case a default name will be given to them, or optionally with a name and file path, in which case the given name will be used.
 Specifying a directory will iterate each named file in the directory that is a valid secret key.
       --from-literal stringArray       Specify a key and literal value to insert in secret (i.e. mykey=somevalue) -h, --help                           help for generic